 The level and quality used in designing own classes which create Objects and the way these Classes are integrated to the main application.
 How well encapsulation is ensured throughout the running of the program.

 Inheritance:

-Design and use of Inheritance principles to reduce the redundant code, including normal inheritance and use of abstract classes
+Design and use of Inheritance principles to reduce the redundant code, including normal inheritance.